Arangel

 Arangel (Арангел, Haranjell) is a village in the municipality of Kičevo, North Macedonia.
 It used to be part of the former municipality of Oslomej.

+History

+After the capture of the village by Partisan forces, 7 Albanian men were executed by the incoming communist forces.

 Demographics

+The village is attested in the 1467/68 Ottoman tax registry (defter) for the Nahiyah of Kırçova.
+The village was divided in two timars, one having 8 and the other 38 houses, excluding bachelors (mucerred).

+According to the 1942 Albanian census, Arangel was inhabited by a total of 339 Muslim Albanians.

 As of the 2021 census, Arangel had 292 residents with the following ethnic composition: